Junk Food Facts and Its Effects

-We define a junk food as “a food that is likely to do more harm than good to the body.”
-We’ve used hot dogs as our, pardon the expression, “model” junk food.
+We define a junk food as, a food that is likely to do more harm than good to the body.
+We’ve used hot dogs as our, pardon the expression, model junk food.
 They’re high in saturated fats, hydrogenated fats, added sugars, additives, food colorings, nitrates, and nitrites.

-Beef jerky high sodium, high percentage of saturated fat, high in nitrates and nitrites, added food colorings (Healthy alternatives are available.)
+High sodium, high percentage of saturated fat, high in nitrates and nitrites, added food colorings.
 Colored, sweetened cereals hydrogenated oils, dyes: yellow #6, red #40, blue #2, blue #1 (Most don’t contain whole-grain flour, yet may display the American Heart Association’s heart-healthy seal of approval.)

 Even though white is a symbol of purity, even health, when it comes to the nutritional value of foods, white has been black-listed.
 This is especially true in foods that have been man-made white by processing, such as white flour and white rice.
 In these two foods, the most nutritious brown part of the food (the bran; and in wheat, the germ) has been factory-removed by processing or bleaching and the colorless stuff that remains is nutrient-poor.
 Even a naturally white potato, though nutritious, is less so than its yellow friend, the sweet potato (which botanically really isn’t a potato).
 So, leave the white bread for the birds.
 Think brown.